 About us

-Regional Dialogue (RD) is an international NGO based in Slovenia with over 15 years of experience in providing training, consultancy, legal and technical assistance in the areas of Rule of Law, Anti-corruption and Compliance, Justice Reform, Human Rights, Law Enforcement, Transparency, and Media Freedom.
+Regional Dialogue (RD) is a non-governmental organization with over 15 years of experience in providing training, consultancy, legal, and technical assistance in the areas of Rule of Law, Justice Sector, Counterterrorism and Anti-Money Laundering, Law Enforcement, and Anti-corruption and Compliance.

-Regional Dialogue has in the past decade organized over 700 events and trained close to 10,000 participants, all with the aid of experts from the US, Canada, and the EU.
-RD experts have engaged with various stakeholders including prosecutors, judges, governmental lawyers and other government officials, members of the chamber of advocates, civil society, and media.
+In the past decade, Regional Dialogue has organized over 700 events and trained close to 10,000 participants with the help of experts mostly from the U.S., but also Canada, and EU countries.
+RD experts have engaged with various stakeholders, including prosecutors, judges, governmental lawyers, other government officials, and members of the chamber of advocates.

 Regional Dialogue is a non-governmental organization based in Slovenia.
 By fostering dialogue, understanding, and collaboration with state and civil society stakeholders, Regional Dialogue enables the exchange of best practices among peers aiming to advance the Rule of Law for a fair and just society.